RyantHults/RPiPlay/WINDOWS.md

 - Download from: https://gstreamer.freedesktop.org/download/
 - Install the MSVC x86_64 runtime and development packages
 - Add GStreamer bin directory to PATH

+### 4. libplist (Optional)
+- Use vcpkg: `vcpkg install libplist:x64-windows`
+- Or compile from source: https://github.com/libimobiledevice/libplist
+- Not strictly required, but may improve compatibility with some Apple devices

 ## Building